 Make money and save money.
 Do that long enough and you will be in great financial shape down the road.

 Recommendations For Property Owners

 Shop around for a mortgage.
 LendingTree Mortgage offers some of the lowest refinance and new mortgage rates because they have a huge network of lenders to provide mortgage loans, home equity loans, and home equity lines of credit.
 Consider using LendingTree to get multiple offer comparisons in a matter of minutes.
+Interest rates are back down to all-time lows in 2015.
 When banks compete, you win.

 Check Your Credit Score: Take a moment to check your free credit score through GoFreeCredit.com, a company I trust.
 Over 30% of credit reports have errors which can really bring down your borrowing capabilities.
 I once had a $8 missed utility bill payment which crushed my credit score by over 100 points!
 Save yourself some serious mortgage hassle and delay by knowing what your credit score is beforehand.
 Don’t waste your time by applying for a mortgage without knowing your credit score first.

 Photo: Going through refinancing documents on the beach, 1/20/2015.